jorgebastida/glue/docs/options.rst

 --ignore-filename-paddings
 --------------------------
-``Glue`` by default uses the end of each filename to discover if you want to add some padding to that image.
+``glue`` by default uses the end of each filename to discover if you want to add some padding to that image.
 If for any reason you want to disable this behavior for legacy purporses, you can use the ``--ignore-filename-paddings`` option to disable it.

 .. code-block:: bash